Our Newfoundland Ponies

 MARE NPS Reg #364 (born 1997)

 The epitome of classic beauty, Misty is one of our oldest ponies.
 Shy initially, it isn't long before she climbs into your heart and bosses you around (politely).
 Misty is low on the totem pole in a herd.
 She tends to stay by herself or near her bff, Highland Snow Storm.
 These pretty ladies have been together for many years and that is how they will remain.
 Misty has had many foals, starting at an early age.
-Only a few of her foals were registered, and almost all of the boys were gelded without having offspring.
+Only a few of her foals were registered, and almost all of the boys were gelded, very unfortunately without having offspring.
 We tried to breed Misty many times in order to have a foal from her.
 We most certainly would register and ensure that foal would be part of the breeding population (when old enough).
-Unfortunately, after using different stallions and different procedures, it was discovered that she has melanoma affecting her reproductive area.
+Unfortunately, after using different stallions and different procedures, it was discovered that she has melanoma on her reproductive organs.
 Melanomas are more common in grays.
 We were very disappointed to not have a foal to carry on Misty's beautiful traits, but it is quality of life that is most important now.
 However, she is doing remarkably well.
+Misty is the favorite Equine Assisted Learning (EAL) pony in our Veteran's program held in NH.
+For a generally shy pony, in the EAL ring, Misty excels at teaching Veterans.

 Misty's Family Tree